 Ford’s valuation multiples

-The valuation multiple of Ferrari (RACE) is typically much higher than other mainstream auto industry players (IYK).
-That’s partly because Ferrari sells only luxury vehicles, which tend to yield much higher profit margins than affordable mass-market vehicles.
-As of October 18, Ferrari’s forward PE multiple was 28.0x.
+The valuation multiples of Ferrari (RACE) are typically much higher than those of other key auto industry players (IYK).
+That’s partly because Ferrari produces super luxury vehicles that yield much higher profit margins than mass-market vehicles.

-In the next and final part of this series, we’ll look at the key support and resistance levels for Ford stock before it reports its third-quarter earnings on October 24.
+In the next part, we’ll look at the key support and resistance levels for Ford stock before its 4Q17 earnings event.